hcoles/pitest-site/quickstart/commandline.markdown

 ### \--excludedTests

 List of globs to match against test class names.
-Mathcing tests will not be run (note if a test suite includes an excluded class, then it will "leak" back in).
+Matching tests will not be run (note if a test suite includes an excluded class, then it will "leak" back in).

 ### \--avoidCallsTo